yoon/rawk/README.md

 This will patch Logger and/or ActiveSupport::BufferedLogger to append " (pid:#{$$})" to each line of the log file.

+This patch is required where the url is not listed on the completed line (eg rails 3.2).

 ## Usage

 rawk_log usage: